 At its most basic, if an ex-employee cannot authenticate themselves into your network or log in to other IT resources, they cannot harm you.
-With an automating solution, offboarding processes will deactivate the specified accounts.
-Without an automating solution, simple password changes can help secure your environment.
+With an automated solution, offboarding processes will deactivate the specified accounts.
+Without an automated solution, simple password changes can help secure your environment.
 However, manual password changes across an employee’s accounts can be very time-consuming.

 It is critical to terminate access to on-premises and cloud solutions.
 If a single sign-on platform is utilized, review applications saved in the employee’s portal to discover if any applications have been used without the IT team’s knowledge or approval.
 If applicable, it may be possible to wipe company applications from the employee’s mobile device remotely.

 Other than the potential security risk, closing out any unused accounts is a cost-saving measure.
 Unused licenses assigned to departed employees and partners continue to incur fees from the vendor.
 If any vendor licenses are allocated to the departed employee, they still require payment even when not used.